Many businesses have been flocking to Delaware for incorporation, enjoying one of the best tax and legal environments.

 5. What are common tax compliances as a foreign entity?

-Franchise tax.
-Paying the franchise tax is to ensure the privilege of conducting business in the state other than the home state.
+Paying the franchise tax is to ensure the privilege of conducting business in a state other than the home state.
 There are 13 states that apply franchise tax for foreign business entities, which are Alabama, Arkansas, California, Delaware, Georgia, Illinois, Louisiana, Mississippi, New York, North Carolina, Oklahoma, Tennessee, and Texas.